 There are a few sources of technical debt, and each one requires a different approach, below are some examples of the most common ones we see:

-- Sometimes, the best way to address it is exposing the cost of doing nothing!
+Sometimes, the best way to address it is to expose the cost of doing nothing!

 Maybe it was highlighted by a recent audit, holding up a project, or maybe it’s an issue that’s playing on your mind, keeping you awake at night – in the modern world, technical debt is something that should be dealt with expediently, lest it winds up slowing productivity or innovation, or worse still – results in a security breach.

 And remember, prevention is better than cure – if you don’t have any technical debt today, keep it that way by making sure those active or upcoming projects are “ready for innovation!”

 For support with technical debt and help getting where you need to be quick, contact us.
 We’re happy to help.